Pocoyo: Pocoyo & the Space Circus (2008)

 Pocoyo & the Space Circus had its world premiere at Cine Capitol on 23 November 2008, as part of a charity.
 The special later had its linear premiere on La 1 on 21 December 2008, as part of the stand-alone special El Show de Pocoyo.

 It was announced for international distribution by Zinkia and ITV Global Entertainment in March 2009.

 The special centers on the Martian Brothers, a pack of 5 aliens from outer space that arrive in Pocoyo World to host a circus.
 Pocoyo, Elly, Pato, Loula and more join in as well.

 Pocoyo and the League of Extraordinary Super Friends (Pocoyo in Cinemas: Your First Movie) (2018)

 Pocoyo in Cinemas: Your First Movie released in Mexican cinemas on 11 May 2018.
 It released in Spain cinemas on 23 June 2018, and worldwide on 24 June 2018.

 In Spain, the film grossed $28,000 in 40 cinemas and $34,000 worldwide.

-The film includes a 15-minute short where Angry Alien is destroying the city using his U.F.O.
+The film includes a 15-minute short where Angry Alien is destroying the city using his UFO.
 So Pocoyo, as a superhero, and his team of his super friends (Pato, Elly, Nina, & Roberto including Elly's doll) join forces to stop Angry Alien from his evil schemes.
 The film also includes episodes from the series like "Ready, Set, Go!", "Crazy Inventions" and "Easter Eggs", plus Super Pocoyo shorts and Let's Go Pocoyo songs.

-Untitled third feature film (2028)
+Pocoyo: The Movie (2028)

 A third feature film of Pocoyo was confirmed to release in 2028.